davidtskaggs/phase-0-tracks/web_dev/request_cycle/web_servers.md

 * VM's use the web server to respond to http requests.

 3. Optional bonus question: Why is it considered a bad idea to run programs as the root user on a Linux system?
+* It is a bad idea to run programs as the root user on a Linux for security reasons.